Revival-Media/Revival-Media-Theme/README.md

 ### Requirements

-`Esqueleto` requires the following dependencies:
+`Revival Media` requires the following dependencies:

 - [Node.js](https://nodejs.org/) (It is recommended to use [nvm](https://github.com/nvm-sh/nvm) to manage node and npm versions)